BJClarke/troubleshoot/ts_apps.md

  * Select another organization and space for which you have the developer role.
  * Ask the org manager to change your role to developer or to create a space and then assign you a developer role.
 See [Managing organizations and spaces](/docs/admin/orgs_spaces.html) for details.

-## Can't access Bluemix services because of authorization errors
+## Can't access {{site.data.keyword.Bluemix_notm}} services because of authorization errors
 {: #ts_vcap}

-Authorization errors might occur when your app accesses a {{site.data.keyword.Bluemix_notm}} service, if the service credentials are hardcoded in your app.
+Authorization errors might occur when your app accesses an {{site.data.keyword.Bluemix_notm}} service, if the service credentials are hardcoded in your app.

-After you configure your app to communicate with a {{site.data.keyword.Bluemix_notm}} service, you deploy the app to {{site.data.keyword.Bluemix_notm}}.
+After you configure your app to communicate with an {{site.data.keyword.Bluemix_notm}} service, you deploy the app to {{site.data.keyword.Bluemix_notm}}.
 However, you can't use the app to access the {{site.data.keyword.Bluemix_notm}} service and receive an authorization error.
 {: tsSymptoms}

 The hardcoded credentials in the app might not be correct.
 Every time that the service is recreated, the credentials to access it change.